otm/limes/README.md

 ## Roadmap
 * Add support for running commands
+* Add support for providing MFA with client to enable to start as a service
+* Add support for temporary move/remove AWS configuration files
+* Add support for exporting environment variables

 ## Build
 To build you need a Go compiler and environment setup.
 See https://golang.org/ for more information regarding setting up and configuring Go.